barboraberkova/english-for-designers/homework-10.md

 It's a weekend and it's raining outside.
 You don't want to sit on a couch and want to do something.
 You heard your favorite gallery has an interesting exhibition.
 You open their website and learn nothing.
 It is a mess.
 You try your luck and go to the gallery.
 It's closed.
 No information on the website.
 Annoying isn't it?

-the mission/goal
+### Here comes the savior: the designer!

-my role (name it: here comes the hero/savior: the designer!
+We solved the frustration problem by creating an app, that tells you all the information needed and even more!
+It navigates you through the gallery as you wander around.

 ### Feeling Like a “Lost Thing” /Im feeling like a lost thing, and that’s a problem!